namneyugn21/Petinder/README.md

 Petinder is an innovative web application designed to connect users with pets available for adoption at local shelters, offering a swiping experience similar to the popular Tinder app.
 Discover your perfect pet match with just a swipe!

 ## 🚀 **Project Updates**
-We're currently focusing on developing the swiping interface, bringing the heart of Petinder to life.
-Please note that due to the high cost of hosting and deploying a backend database, we've opted to run all necessary databases locally in separate terminal instances, alongside the frontend.
-This approach is temporary, and we aim to streamline the deployment process in future updates.
+We are excited to announce that the swiping feature is now fully implemented, bringing the core functionality of Petinder to life!
+Users can now explore and engage with pets directly on the website.
+In addition to this milestone, we have begun working on integrating Facebook login to enhance user access and convenience.

+Furthermore, we are creating a user interface specifically for shelters, allowing them to log in and manage their pet profiles seamlessly.
+In future updates, we plan to incorporate Google Maps to display shelter locations, making it easier for users to find pets near them.

+We are also pleased to share that we now have a hosting server in place, allowing for a smoother user experience.
+This resolves the temporary solution of running local databases alongside the frontend, streamlining the deployment process.

 ## 📸 **Previews**
 Here's a sneak peek at what Petinder looks like so far: